Evaluating Cell AI Foundation Models in Kidney Pathology with Human-in-the-Loop Enrichment: Methods

 \textbf{Single Model Performance Evaluation.} First, we evaluated the performance of each individual foundation model by analyzing the distribution of rating assignments across our evaluation dataset.
 This analysis provided insights into each cell foundation model's performance and behavior by examining the frequency of prediction classes (``good," ``medium," ``bad") for each foundation model.

 \textbf{Fused Model Performance Evaluation.} Building on the evaluation of each individual cell foundation model's performance, we conducted a joint model performance evaluation.
-The rating assignment for each image patch was determined by the fusion of ratings from the three foundation models.
 Specifically, an image patch was assigned to the ``good" prediction class if any model rated it as ``good."
 Conversely, an image patch was categorized as ``bad" only if all foundation models were assigned a ``bad" rating.
 The remaining image patches were categorized as ``medium."
-Similarly, the distribution of rating classes was analyzed.
-The results of this analysis indicate the upper bound of applying multiple foundation models to our domain task and highlight the potential for fine-tuning these models through our data enrichment strategies.
+This joint analysis indicates the upper bound of applying multiple foundation models to our domain-specific task and highlight the potential for fine-tuning these models through our data enrichment strategies.
 Furthermore, a taxonomy of common errors made by all cell foundation models in this study can be derived from the fused ``bad" image patches.

 \textbf{Cross-Model Performance Evaluation.} In this work, we also evaluated cross-model performance on our kidney nuclei dataset by conducting an agreement analysis among the foundation models.
-The steps are as follows: \begin{enumerate} \item \textbf{Agreement Matrix.} We computed the percentage of agreement between each pair of models to assess how often they assigned the same rating to image patch predictions.
-This matrix highlights the consistency among the foundation models in their rating assignments. \item \textbf{Class-Specific Agreement.} Image patches were categorized into three groups: \textbf{All Three Models Agree}, where all models assigned the same rating; \textbf{Two Models Agree}, where any two models assigned matching ratings; and \textbf{No Agreement}, where none of the models assigned the same rating to the image patch.
+First, we computed an \textbf{Agreement Matrix} that quantified the percentage of agreement between each pair of models, indicating how often they assigned the same rating to image patch predictions.
+This matrix highlights the consistency among the foundation models in their rating assignments.
+Next, we examined \textbf{Class-Specific Agreement} by categorizing image patches into three groups: \underline{All Three Models Agree}, where all models assigned the same rating; \underline{Two Models Agree}, where any two models assigned matching ratings; and \underline{No Agreement}, where none of the models assigned the same rating to the image patch.